bard/org-dashboard/README.md

 The color of the progress bar is (naively, for now) chosen based on the progress value, from dark red to bright green.

-The first column displays categories.
-You can turn this off by customizing the `org-dashboard-display-category` option.
-Note that, if not set per-tree through a property or per-file through a keyword, the category defaults to the file name without extension.
+If not set per-tree through a property or per-file through a keyword, the category defaults to the file name without extension.
 To set category on a per-file basis, you can add the following at the bottom of the org file:

    #+CATEGORY: xyz

 ## Related work